Lafolie/ent/README.md

  ### Returns
  * `nil`

 Intialises the module; creates the writer thread, the log file and its directory, and removes any old log files.
-If the auto removal feature is used, a `.entLogMeta` file will also be created to track logs.

 This function can only be called once - Ent can create a single log file per session.